| Title: | Models of Decision Confidence and Measures of Metacognition |

 with the original meta-d' method (Maniscalco & Lau, 2012, 2014; see Rausch et al., 2023),

-from a truncated Gaussian distribution with a location parameter
+is sampled independently from from a truncated Gaussian distribution with a location parameter

-and a scale parameter
+of and a scale parameter

-represents metacognitive efficiency, i.e.,
+The additional parameter represents metacognitive efficiency, i.e.,

 the amount of information available for confidence judgments relative to